aimms/user-guide/aimms-ide/Solvers/KNITRO/Termination/KNITRO_Term_-_Infeas_Tol_Iteration_Limit.rst

 This option can be used to control termination when there is little progress in getting feasible.
-The optimization process will terminate if the relative change in the feasibility error is less than the setting of the option**Infeasibility Tolerance**  for n consecutive infeasible iterations, where n is the value of this option.
+The optimization process will terminate if the relative change in the feasibility error is less than the setting of the option **Infeasibility Tolerance** for :math:`n` consecutive infeasible iterations, where :math:`n` is the value of this option.